Article posted by

 In the USA, we experience dips in activity because of the weather – particularly when it comes to Construction recruitment.

-The Southwest is one of the most buoyant areas in America for our Construction hiring endeavours, owing to a consistently warm climate.
+The Southwest is one of the most buoyant areas in America for our Construction hiring endeavors, owing to a consistently warm climate.
 However, in other areas, where extreme weather can hit, construction is frequently affected.

 Take one of our largest clients based in Maine for example.
 During the summer months last year they had 100 people working on their project at the same time.
 Come the colder months, those figures had dropped to just five.
 It’s standard practice for many projects located in areas that experience cold winter months to get closed, simply because they’re so heavily impacted by weather conditions.